gravitational/careers/challenges/fullstack/challenge.md

 * [ ] Add support for sorting directory contents based on filename, type, and size.
 * [ ] Include breadcrumbs that show the current location in the directory.
-The breadcrums should be clickable for easy navigation to parent directories.
+The breadcrumbs should be clickable for easy navigation to parent directories.
 * [ ] Implement URL navigation.
 The state of the app should be encoded in the URL.
 No state should be lost upon a page refresh.